-Store-bought bread is often packed full of preservatives so that it can last for weeks without spoiling.
+Store-bought bread is often full of preservatives so that it can last for weeks without spoiling.
 A few months ago, I went to a health food store and asked for whole wheat bread made without preservatives, and they told me that it was not feasible for them to sell such bread in their store, as the shelf life is too short.
-I am so grateful that there are health food stores that sell wholesome breads made without preservatives.
+Although it can be difficult to find, I am so grateful that there are a few health food stores that sell wholesome breads made without preservatives.
 Sometimes you need to look for them in the freezer section.

 But why not make your own?